Young Energy Professional of the Year Award

 2. Submit your completed entry form to Francesca Ferarri at e: firstname.lastname@example.org.

-3. If your entry is shortlisted you will be required to deliver a presentation in front of the judges at the judging panel held in London the week commencing 24 July 2017 (in person or via Skype).
+3. If your entry is shortlisted you will be required to deliver a presentation in front of the judges at the judging panel held in London on 31 August 2018 (in person or via Skype).
 Please save these dates in your diary to ensure that you are able to participate in the next round of judging.
-You will be notified of whether you have been shortlisted and are required to present to the judging panel at the start of July.
+You will be notified of whether you have been shortlisted and are required to present to the judging panel at the end of July.

 If you are a contractor and you are submitting an entry relating to a project you undertook for a client, please ensure you receive full approval from your client to enter the project to the competition.

 All submissions must be sent in the official entry form.
 Entries provided in any other format will not be considered by the judging panel.
-Download the official entry form here.
+The official entry form will be available shortly.

 Entries will be judged on the contents of the written submissions.
 However, entrants may include up to 3 electronic links to additional background information.
 Background information will only be accepted if it is provided via web links in the relevant section of the entry form.